o0101/janus/README.md

 ### Features at a Glance:

 - **P2P Blog**: Share your thoughts and updates directly from your machine to your audience's browser.
-- **Developer Chat**: Engage in real-time chat with anyone who opens an issue in your Janus-enabled repository.
+- **Developer Chat**: Engage in real-time chat with anyone who opens (or re-opens) an issue in your Janus-enabled repository when you're running the backend.
 - **GitHub API Integration**: Uses GitHub issues as a novel way to initiate and manage P2P connections.

 ### Introducing Janus - The Next Evolution in GitHub Collaboration